nesi/perf-training/_lessons/python-scatter/00-introduction.md

 ### Adjusting the domain size and contour resolution

-As you improve the performance of the code, you'll find it useful to increase the problem size.
+As you improve the performance of the code, you'll find it useful to increase the problem resolution.
 This can be done by passing command line options to `scatter.py`.
 Type `python scatter.py -h` to see the full list of options.
 The options that control the grid size are `-nx # -ny #` for the number of cells in the x and y direction.
 Option `-nc #` sets the number of segments.

 The default values are `-nx 128`, `-ny 128` and `-nc 128`.
 The execution time scales linearly with the values of options `-nx`, `-ny` and `-nc`.
 For example:
 ```
 python scatter.py -nx 256 -ny 256 -nc 512
 ```
-will take `2*2*4 = 16` times longer.
+will run the code using 256x256 cells and 512 obstacle segments and we expect the code to run `2*2*4 = 16` times longer compare to the default resolution.

 ### How to check if the results have changed